FilipLusnia/WaveMarket/README.md

 * Will it make you sleep
 * How happy the song is
 * How much of a song is instrumental
-* If there is a chance it's acoustic
+* Is there a chance it's acoustic

 It's simple as that - click a song and see the info in a pop-up window.